NomicFoundation/hardhat/docs/getting-started/README.md

 ```
 $ npx buidler test
 Compiling...
-Compiled 1 contract successfully
+Compiled 2 contracts successfully

   Contract: Greeter
+Deploying a Greeter with greeting: Hello, world!
+Changing greeting from 'Hello, world!' to 'Hola, mundo!'
-    ✓ Should return the new greeting once it's changed (323ms)
+    ✓ Should return the new greeting once it's changed (344ms)

+  Greeter contract
+    Deployment
+Deploying a Greeter with greeting: Hello, world!
+Deploying a Greeter with greeting: Hola, mundo!
+      ✓ Should deploy with the right greeting (82ms)

-  1 passing (323ms)
+  2 passing (434ms)

 ```

 ### Deploying your contracts